tearust/t-rust/obsidian/_gitbook-dev-docs/020_tutorial/020_hello_world/022_dev-runner_ the_local_development-environment/README.md

 ## Prerequisites for Installation
 - Git
 - Docker: install docker and "docker compose"
-- Node.js
+- Node.js.
+Again, make sure you're using node version 14.14.0.

 ## Running the tests

 ### Prepare your custom actors

 If you have any custom wasm [actors](../.../../z_glossary/actor.md) that need to be loaded, you should place them in the directory `local`.
-In our sample-actor case, you can find the file located at `/tearust/sample-actor/target/wasm32-unknown-unknown/release/sample_actor.wasm`.
-Please cp this file to the `local/b-node` folder as the dev-runner will load all wasm actors inside the `local` folder.
-If the **sample_actor.wasm** file doesn't exist, you might've forgotten to build it.
-Run `./build.sh` to build it first.
-The **build.sh** should copy the wasm file to the `local/b-node` in the last step.
+In our sample-actor case, you can find the file located in the `tutorial-v1` repo at `~/sample-actor/target/wasm32-unknown-unknown/release/sample_actor.wasm`.
+Note that this file will be copied to the `local/b-node` folder of the `dev-runner` repo as part of the build process, and the **dev-runner** will load all wasm actors inside the `local` folder.

+Let's build the **sample_actor.wasm** file and copy it into the `dev-runner` repo.
+From the `tutorial-v1` repo, run `./build.sh` in the `sample-actor` folder to build the wasm file.
+In the last step of the build file it will copy it to the `local/b-node` directory of `dev-runner`.

 ### Start the docker container servers